 Risks can arise from you as a person, the working environment e.g. poor ventilation, faulty equipment, or there could be social risks such as bullying, harassment in the work place or physical risks e.g. violence.

-c) Although risks are relatively low, you can reduce the possibility of infection by:
+- Although risks are relatively low, you must reduce the possibility of infection by: